 If your child has an unacceptable level of attendance at school, which the school can't resolve, the school may refer your child to the Education Welfare Officer (EWO).

-The EWO will provide support to you and your child, and to the school, to make sure that your child gets a full-time education appropriate to their needs, either by regular attendance at school or otherwise.
+The EWO will provide support to you and your child, and to the school.
+This is to make sure that your child gets a full-time education appropriate to their needs.
+This may be either by regular attendance at school or otherwise.

 If you're worried about your child’s attendance, contact the Education Welfare Officer through your child's school.